Bioconductor/BBS/Doc/GPU-enabled-builds.md

 that are not available anywhere.
 If a driver breaks, you will have to submit a support ticket and ask for the driver to be reinstalled.

+#### Holding packages

+To prevent accidental removal, the following packages have been held on `biocgpu`:

+    network-manager
+    network-manager-config-connectivity-ubuntu
+    network-manager-openvpn-gnome
+    network-manager-pptp-gnome
+    nvidia-linux-grid-535

+See `BBS/Doc/Prepare-Ubuntu-24.04-HOWTO.md` for more details on holding.
+Removal of Nvidia drivers require you to submit a support ticket to Jetstream2 for reinstallation.

 ### Run Xvfb as a service

 See `BBS/Doc/Prepare-Ubuntu-24.04-HOWTO.md` for the details.